Pillar 01

 By amplifying citizen voices, we contribute to inclusive and responsive governance.

-Advancing Women and Youth Rights in Governance
+Women & Youth in Governance

-We promote:
+We promote

 Women's leadership and political participation